Code-Institute-Submissions/crwst/README.md

 Blog posts include a comment section where authorised users can post comments.
 This has a maximum character length of 3000.
 Comments are typcially between 60-5000 so this suits.

-Superusers can see edit/delete buttons.
+Superusers can see edit/delete buttons for the blog post.

 * Add product/blog